 You want the reader to make as little effort as possible to spot your skills and experience.

 Often, readers will scan your CV/resume rather than read it in detail, due to lack of time.

 Short sentences and short paragraphs are easier to scan.

 5. The CV or Resume is Too Fancy or Too Boring

-You want to avoid both these extremes regarding too fancy or too boring.
+You want to avoid both these extremes regarding being too fancy or too boring.

 A CV/resume that is too elaborated can be distracting and make the employer think that you are trying to disguise a lack of substance.